FILTER BY TAG

 .

-2. Record the eight-character POS connection code that appears on the screen.
-In this example, the code is JS1XSJQT.
-You will use this information to request a certificate from the POS system.
-The screen shows an expiration timer for the code.
-The code refreshes every 300 seconds.
+2. Record the eight-character code that appears on the screen.
+You will use this code to request a certificate from the POS system.
+The screen shows an expiration timer for the code, which refreshes every 300 seconds.

 Before you can request certificates, you must generate a set-up code for the POS system.

-To finish activating the secure mTLS connection, you must request certificates by sending a request to the PAX terminal through the POS system.
+To finish activating the secure mTLS connection, request certificates for the POS system by sending a request to the PAX terminal through the POS system.

-1. On the Acceptance Devices app's POS Sync Connection Code screen, tap the
+1. On the Generate Code screen, tap the

 Details

 arrow.
-The Details section expands to show the IP address and port number.
-In this example, the IP address is 192.168.178.67, and the port number is 8443.
+The Details section expands to show the HTTP and WSS (WebSocket) addresses and the port number.

-3. To generate the certificates, send an API request through the POS system to the IP address and port number, along with the POS connection code shown on the terminal and a unique POS ID.
+3. To request the certificates, send an API request through the POS system to the HTTP or WSS address and port number, along with the POS connection code shown on the terminal and a unique POS ID.

-4. After the certificates are retrieved by the POS system, and the sync between your POS system and the PAX terminal is completed, the
+4. After the certificates are retrieved by the POS system and the sync between your POS system and the PAX terminal is complete, the

 POS Activation Successful